Machina Dynamica's Brilliant Pebbles

 About the Author: Geoff Kait obtained BS Aerospace Engineering from the University of Virginia (theoretical fluid dynamics/propulsion, nuclear physics, statistical thermodynamics, indeterminate structures, etc.).
 Undergraduate thesis: Design of low-thrust propulsion system for interplanetary travel utilizing momentum transfer mechanisms in metal crystal bombarded by high-energy rare gas ions.
 Work experience: aerodynamics of high performance aircraft; radio and satellite communications.
 He incorporated Machina Dynamica in 1998; he is the designer of Nimbus Sub-Hertz Isolation Platform, Promethean Base isolation stand, Brilliant Pebbles, Tru-Tone Duplex Covers, Codename Turquoise CD Tray Masking Kit, Codename Top Banana Blu Ray Tray Masking Kit, Teleportation Tweak, Clever Little Clock, Frog Jump in Water Sound Tweak, Codename White Poppy resonator and The Super Intelligent Chip.
 He is the author of How the Intelligent Chip Works - The Definitive Explanation and The Disintegration of Time -The Real Story of How the Clever Little Clock Works.

 Brilliant Pebbles is an original concept of Machina Dynamica.
 Brilliant Pebbles capitalizes on two specific properties of mineral crystals; these properties - vibration absorption and Radio Frequency Interference/Electromagnetic Interference (RFI/EMI) absorption - are the consequence of atomic mechanisms in the crystals' highly symmetrical structures.
-To learn more about the properties of mineral crystals you could always visit the library or rent textbooks on the subject.

 All Brilliant Pebbles products come in clear thin plastic ziplock bags that contain semiprecious and precious stones of various types, each possessing a unique, highly symmetrical crystal structure as well as unique physical properties.
 Mini and Mikro Brilliant Pebbles are much smaller than the Large size and contain a wider variety of crystal types.
 All sizes of Brilliant Pebbles function primarily as resonance control devices, but in some locations may act primarily as an RFI/EMI absorber.
 Each size of Brilliant Pebbles has its own set of applications.
 Highly-specialized preparation & assembly procedures contribute significantly to Brilliant Pebbles' effectiveness.